joemans3/newbiegit/Issues_Guide.md

 ### Step 4: Submit the Issue
 1. Review what you've written
-2. Click the green "Submit new issue" button at the bottom
+2. Click the green "Create" button at the bottom

 ## Creating a Feature Request